GeorgiosGoniotakis/BluetoothWrapper/README.md

 ### Advantages of using this Bluetooth library:

 * No learning curve.
-The developer can use simple commands like connect, write and disconnect to control the connection.
+The developer can use simple commands like connect, send and disconnect to control the connection.
 Thus, you are free to focus on other things that matter most.
 * Lightweight.
 It is a simple wrapper library which includes only the necessary methods for controlling the connection to a Bluetooth device.
 * No need to search for hours on the Internet on how to implement a way of receiving incoming Bluetooth messages in your custom class.
 We have done this for you.
 More details in the included example.
 * Easy subscription to notifications about the Bluetooth adapter's and connection's states